-- 20.1 For the 2018-2019 through the 2025-2026 school years, the target class size for grades Transitional Kindergarten through 1 shall be an annual school-wide average of twenty-five (25) to one (1) and for grades 2-3 shall be an annual school-wide average of twentyseven (27) to one (1). - 20.2 The target for class size in grades 4 and 5 will be a school-wide average of thirty (30) to one (1). - 20.3 In grades 6 through 12, the target for class size will be a schoolwide average of thirty-two (32) in core curricular areas, including language arts, mathematics, social science, and science, and excluding physical education, special education, and electives. - 20.4 On or about October 1 and March 1, the District shall provide the Association with current enrollment numbers which address 20.1.
-20.2, and 20.3. - In transitional kindergarten through 5th grade, if a teachers has one 20.5 more than the target students per grade band and the grade level average is above the target the district will have 15 days to correct the overage.
-Otherwise, the teacher(s) will have the option to receive one release day per grading period for planning and grading purposes, or 4 hours of non per-diem hourly pay, per grading period, outside of the contract day. - 20.6 In grades 6-12, if the number of student contacts for a teacher exceeds 165 in a core curricular area to include language arts, mathematics, social science, and science, the district will have 15 days to correct the overage, otherwise, the teacher(s) will have the option to receive one release day per grading period for planning and grading purposes, or 4 hours of non per-diem hourly pay, per grading period, outside of the contact day.
+- 20.1 For the 2018-2019 through the 2025-2026 school years, the target class size for grades Transitional Kindergarten through 1 shall be an annual school-wide average of twenty-five (25) to one (1) and for grades 2-3 shall be an annual school-wide average of twenty- seven (27) to one (1). - 20.2 The target for class size in grades 4 and 5 will be a school-wide average of thirty (30) to one (1). - 20.3 In grades 6 through 12, the target for class size will be a school- wide average of thirty-two (32) in core curricular areas, including language arts, mathematics, social science, and science, and excluding physical education, special education, and electives. - 20.4 On or about October 1 and March 1, the District shall provide the Association with current enrollment numbers which address 20.1, 20.2, and 20.3. - In transitional kindergarten through 5th grade, if a teacher has one more than 20.5 the target students per grade band and the grade level average is above the target, the district will have 15 days to correct the overage, otherwise, the teacher(s) will have the option to receive one release day per grading period for planning and grading purposes, or 4 hours of non per-diem hourly pay, per grading period, outside of the contract day. - 20.6 In grades 6-12, if the number of student contacts for a teacher at the middle school exceeds 165, or 100 per term for a teacher at the high school, in a core curricular area to include language arts, mathematics, social science, and science, the district will have 15 days to correct the overage, otherwise, the teacher(s) will have the option to receive one release day per grading period for planning and grading purposes, or 4 hours of non per-diem hourly pay, per grading period, outside of the contract day.

-ARTICLE XXI
+ARTICLE 21